Electronic Bill of Lading: Everything You Need to Know

 - DOT hazardous material designation

-- Two signature lines, one for the driver and one for the cons
+- Two signature lines (for the driver and the consignee)

 A bill of lading is actually two pieces of paper.
 That’s why they’re often called bills of lading.